Gregory H. Williams: Early life and education

 Gregory Howard Williams was born on November 12, 1943, in Muncie, Indiana.
 He was the son of James Anthony, a businessman, and Mary, a homemaker.
 He grew up in Gum Springs, Virginia, until his parents separated, and his father lost his business.
 At the age of 10, Williams and his brother moved to Muncie, Indiana, where his father had family, and he first became aware of his father's African American heritage.
 Despite a period of confusion about his own identity, Williams embraced his father's passion for education.

 Williams earned a Bachelor of Arts degree from Ball State University in 1966, where he paid tuition by earning money as a deputy sheriff in the Delaware County Sheriff's Department in Muncie, Indiana, from 1963 to 1966.
-Between 1966 and 1970, Williams taught classes in Virginia state government and history George Mason Junior – Senior High School in Falls Church, Virginia.
-In 1969, he earned a master's degree in government and politics from University of Maryland.
+Between 1966 and 1970, Williams taught classes in Virginia state government and history at George Mason Junior-Senior High School in Falls Church, Virginia.
+In 1969, he earned a master's degree in government and politics from the University of Maryland.
 Williams earned a J.D. from George Washington University in 1971.
-From 1971 to 1973, Williams was a legislative assistant to Senator Vance Hartke (D-Indiana) of the United States Senate, Washington, D.C.
-In 1977, Williams earned a master's degree in political science, and in 1982, a doctorate in political science, both from George Washington University with a thesis "Legal and political problems of police discretion".
+From 1971 to 1973, he was a legislative assistant to Senator Vance Hartke (D-Indiana) of the United States Senate, Washington, D.C.
+In 1977, he earned a master's degree in political science, and in 1982, a doctorate in political science, both from George Washington University with a thesis "Legal and political problems of police discretion".
 He also earned an MBA from Mercy College (New York).